teamfaraday/teamfaraday.github.io/content/homepage/work.md

 Sponsor Us!
 ---
 As we do not have a concrete source of funding, we appreciate any donations.
 Please direct all donations to teamfaraday@gmail.com.
-Otherwise, provide a check directed to Edison High School.
-The address is 50 Boulevard of the Eagles, Edison, NJ, 08817